Back To Search Results

 Oligohydramnios is associated with many conditions/complications of pregnancy, and the differential breaks down into the following categories: maternal, fetal, placental, and idiopathic.[4]

 • Maternal causes: Oligohydramnios has correlations with any medical or obstetric condition leading to uteroplacental insufficiency (8% of all gestations).
 Possible causes include chronic hypertension, vascular disease, thrombophilia, and preeclampsia.
-It also correlates with certain drugs (angiotensin-converting enzyme inhibitors, NSAIDs, and cocaine use) and maternal diabetes.[4]
+This also correlates with certain drugs (angiotensin-converting enzyme inhibitors, nonsteroidal anti-inflammatory drugs, and cocaine use) and maternal diabetes.[4]

 • Placental causes: Placental causes of oligohydramnios include abruption (8.6% of all oligohydramnios cases) and twin-twin transfusion syndrome (oligohydramnios-polyhydramnios sequence).[12]